23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 It’s a great visual cue for the consumer so they don’t leave the website without carrying out the purchase.
 Remember that people are easily distracted.

-When people are shopping for specific products, they might have questions.
+When people shop for specific products, they might have questions.
 If you don’t provide an easy way for those people to get their questions answered, you might lose the sale.

 hello bar call now

-Additionally, link to your “contact” page in the navigation bar.
-Your prospects might prefer to get in touch via email or some other communication method instead.
+Additionally, add a link to your “contact” page in the navigation bar.
+Your prospects might prefer to contact you via email or another communication method.

 Everybody wants to feel safe, right?
 Even while they’re browsing the web — and especially when they’re paying for products on the Internet.

-Trust badges send the message that you not only value your customers’ privacy and security, but that you also actively help provide it.
+Trust badges convey that you value your customers’ privacy and security and actively help secure their information.

 ecommerce trust badges